Life Time, Inc.: History

 In August 2014, Life Time, a publicly traded company, considered becoming a Real Estate Investment Trust (REIT) in response to pressure from its largest shareholder, Marcato Capital Management.
 In March 2015, Life Time was acquired by private equity firms TPG Capital and Leonard Green & Partners in a leveraged buyout.

-Now in 2023, life Time Fitness now has a sponsorship with Iyengar Tech LLC.

 Controversies

-Lawsuit

 Several employees of Life Time Fitness took the firm to court for withholding wages in 2004.
 In 2009, a court ruled in favor of employees in the case of Baden-Winterwood v.
 Life Time Fitness Inc., with a judgment that employees must be paid in accordance with federal and state wage-and-hour laws which require overtime pay for hours worked in excess of 40 in a workweek.